HannaGfrorer/Dog-quiz/README.md

  * To have fun.

  ## Design
-As this is my first project with javascript, I have been inspired by: https://jodymurray.github.io/quiz/ and https://lizac9.github.io/project2-bn-horror-film/
+As this is my first project with javascript, I have been inspired by: https://jodymurray.github.io/quiz/ and https://lizac9.github.io/project2-bn-horror-film/ and my prodjekt in HTLM and CSS (cooking courses online)
 The purpose of this website is to create a good looking website with an appealing color scheme, my colors were chosen to match the images and were made in colors: https://coolors.co/
 <img width="860" alt="colors" src="assets/images/colors.png">